dasaplan/ts-mono/packages/openapi-tolerant-reader/docs/typesafe_parsing_the_unknown_with_zod.md

 * We could process only parts of the response like parse each array element with **Pet**.
 * We could ditch Zod and just use plain JavaScript for parsing.

-Every workaround I can think of has all the same issues.
+Every workaround we can think of has all the same issues.
 They do not scale.

 ## Problem 2: The Scaling Issue

-What do we mean if we speak of scaling in the context of parsing API payload?

-If we have to manually write our schemas, the effort it takes to integrate with an API increases by two factors: **number of fields** and **nesting depth of polymorphic values**.
+Scaling issues arise when manually writing schemas for APIs with numerous fields and deeply nested polymorphic values.
+It just becomes more and more impractical with the siye of the APIs.

-This means, in the following example we will need to handle manually deeply nested **discriminatedUnion** e.g., for `Cat.needs.features` or nested **enums** like `Cat.mood` or
+This means, in the following example we will need to handle manually deeply nested **discriminatedUnion** e.g., for `Cat.needs.features` or nested **enums** like `Cat.mood` or `Cat.needs.features.favorites`.
-`Cat.needs.features.favorites`.

 ```typescript
 const Dog = z.interface({ id: z.string(), type: z.literal("Dog")});